Set-Conditional Set Generation for Particle Physics: Models and Training

 \subsubsection{Conditional Set Generation}

-The model for the output set generation for a fixed cardinality $q_{\theta_2}(R|N_R,T)$ is designed as a generative model transforming a set of noise vectors $\{\epsilon_i\},\; i = 1...N_R$ into a set of reconstructed particle featured vectors $R = \{r_i\} = f_\phi(\{\epsilon_i\})$.
-The architecture thus encodes an \emph{implicit} model $q(R|N_R,T)$, from which reconstructed events can be sampled even if an explicit evaluation of the likelihood is not possible.
-In addition to the noise input, the conditional model is provided the final truth particle embedding and the global graph-level encoding of the event $F(T)$ through a set of concatenated input vectors $\{\mathrm{cat}(f_i,F(T)\}$.
+The model for the output set generation for a fixed cardinality $q_{\theta_2}(R|N_R,T')$ is designed as a generative model transforming a set of noise vectors $\{\epsilon_i\},\; i = 1...N_R$ into a set of reconstructed particle feature vectors $R = \{r_i\} = f_{\theta_2}(\{\epsilon_i\},\{t'_i\})$ conditioned on the truth event.
+The architecture thus encodes an \emph{implicit} model $q(R|N_R,T')$, from which reconstructed events can be sampled even if an explicit evaluation of the likelihood is not possible.
+For the initialization, particle indices $\{i\}; i = 1...N_R$ are embedded, and random noise is added.
+This gives the set of initialized reconstructed particles $\{f_i\}$.
+Afterwards, the conditional model is provided with the global graph-level encoding of the event $T_G$ through a set of concatenated input vectors $\{\mathrm{cat}[f_i,T_G]\}$.
 The output generation proceeds through a Slot Attention layer, in which the vectors corresponding to the output particles are represented as randomly initialized slots that attend over the provided truth particles through multiple rounds of iterative refinement.
-As an attention mechanism standard query, key and value embedding are used to update the reconstructed particle representation.
-Here key and value are MLPs that take the truth particle representation as input, while query takes the noise with the global representation.
-The elements of the attention matrix are calculated by taking the dot-product of key and query.
-To update the reconstructed set representation, the value is multiplied with the attention matrix, send through a GRU cell and an additional MLP, and added to the initial feature vector.
-In total 3 rounds of slot attention updates are applied.
-The output finally provides high-dimensional embeddings of the reconstructed particles from which attributes are projected out using an element-wise MLP.
-The set generation architecture is sketched in the lower half of Figure~\ref{fig:gnn_architecture}.
-The slot-attention mechanism is permutation-equivariant and thus if the initial noise model is permutation invariant the implicit model learned during training will be as well.
+As an attention mechanism, standard query $q$, key $k$, and value $v$ embedding are used to update the reconstructed particle representation.
+Here, key and value are MLPs that take the truth particle representation as input, while query takes the noise with the global representation:

+We add a skip connection for the key and value and use the initial truth particle features with the updated ones.
+The attention matrix $A$ is calculated by taking the softmax of the dot-product of the key and query with a normalization

+where $D$ is the output dimension of $F_k$ and $F_q$.
+To update the reconstructed set representation, the value $v$ is multiplied with the attention matrix $A$, sent through a GRU cell, a layer normalization, an additional MLP, and added to the initial feature vector as described in~\cite{slotattention}.

+In total, three rounds of slot attention updates are applied, each with independent $k$, $q$, and $v$.
+The output finally provides high-dimensional embeddings of the reconstructed particles from which attributes are projected using an element-wise MLP.
+The set generation architecture is sketched in the lower half of Figure~\ref{fig:gnn_architecture}, and the network parameters are given in Table~\ref{tab:param} (right).
+The slot-attention mechanism is permutation-equivariant; thus, if the initial noise model is permutation invariant, the implicit model learned during training will also be.